Global Learning in London and South East England

 It is now known that DFID is setting up a new Global Learning Programme-England (GLP-E).

-The organisations across London and South East England have continued to meet regularly.
+The local organisations across London and South East England have continued to meet regularly.
+Well, those that have survived the harsh consequences of this re-structuring.
 They are engaged, in various combinations, with different projects.

 For the no-longer-maintained website see www.local4global.org.uk [opens in a new window]

 Sometime soon I will be ready to write about the success and influence of this government-funded work.
 My reluctance has been to avoid describing the way it was systematically and viciously undermined by a vested interest who became a significant beneficiary in what followed.
 It was, and remains, an epic injustice.
 Furthermore, it played into the hands of further commercialisation of educational support and guidance where budgets are handsomely top-sliced for profit and those who work with integrity and commitment are exploited.
 For now, I will quote this: